Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 As soon as algae become a huge problem in the aquarium, a water test will not always be conclusive in determining the cause of the outbreak or algae bloom.

 For instance, algae take up phosphates and nitrates.
-If either or both are at high levels in the fish tank, then this is certainly a cause for algae problems.
+If either or both are at high levels in the fish tank, this is certainly a cause for algae problems.

-But, a low reading of phosphate or nitrate in an algae infested aquarium can be misleading.
+But, a low reading of phosphate or nitrate in an algae-infested aquarium can be misleading.
 Because algae is constantly eating away these nutrients as a food source and fuel for growth, getting an accurate reading can be hard.
 Nitrate, more often than phosphate, is often plentiful in a problem tank.

-How to Get Rid of Algae in Fish Tank Naturally
+How to Get Rid of Algae in Fish Tank Naturally?

 Follow these simple steps to get rid of algae in the aquarium: